Our Values

 The email could have been sent to any group at any institution (for instance, it does not mention GT or our research area)

-The email only mentions an interest in being funded but does not provide any details about the student's background and interests
+The email only mentions an interest in being funded, but does not provide any details about background and interests

 The email gets our research area wrong due to copy-pasting